SOURCE: Points of Light

 Registration is open for the 2019 Points of Light Conference.
 More information on the agenda, speakers, forums and workshops can be found at www.pointsoflightconference.org.

 About the Points of Light Conference

 The Points of Light Conference, co-hosted in 2019 with HandsOn Twin Cities, is the world’s largest service-related convening.
 Points of Light inspires, equips and mobilizes millions of people to take action that is changing the world.
-Through affiliates in 250 cities and partnerships with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 20 million hours of service each year.
+Through affiliates in 250 cities across 37 countries and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 20 million hours of service each year.
 We bring the power of people to bear where it’s needed most.
 For more information, go to www.pointsoflight.org.

 KEYWORDS: Points of Light Conference, Points of Light